-In America and other parts of the western world, hunting has become just a hobby and in some cases just a game to entertain the public.
-The main purpose of hunting in Africa however remains just as it was in the beginning of time.
-We hunt for food.
-Hunting without a doubt is one of the oldest professions (if not the oldest of them all) in the history of mankind and it remains just the way it was in the beginning of time in Africa.
+In America and other parts of the western world, hunting has become just a hobby and in some cases, just a game to entertain the public.
+The main purpose of hunting in Africa however, remains just as it was in the beginning of time.
+We hunt for food and we eat what we hunt.

-In the western world, hunting has evolved into just a hobby and a game to entertain people and it appears quite fun and easy.
-It takes just a gun, a bullet, some nice outfit, and a little courage to become a successful 'hunter' in the western world today and that is because people don't usually hunt for food in the western world.
-Hunting in Africa however, takes more than just that.
-Hunting in Africa involves knowing more than how to shoot down an animal.
 Hunting in Africa involves knowing not just where to look for animals to shoot but also knowing yourself and your environment.
 Hunting in Africa involves knowing the forests, the mountains, the rivers, and even the deserts.
-Hunting in Africa involves knowing not just the languages written and spoken by humans but also the several languages and expressions used by both plants and animals.
+Hunting in Africa involves knowing not just the languages written and spoken by humans but also the several unwritten languages and expressions used by both plants and animals.
 In other words, in Africa, hunting as a profession involves both art and science.